arnold-abraham/flight-booking-app/README.md

 Send `Authorization: Bearer <token>` for protected endpoints.

 ## Notes
-- Database: PostgreSQL (no H2).
+- Database: PostgreSQL.
 A local dev DB is provided via `docker-compose.yml`.
 - OpenAPI/Swagger available at `/swagger-ui.html`.
 - JPA schema is auto-managed (`ddl-auto=update`) for dev.
 For prod, use migrations and externalized secrets.